-Are special tyres required for installing alloy wheels?
+Are special tires required for installing alloy wheels?

-There is no requirement of special tyres to install alloy wheels.
-Standard tyres given by the car manufacturer are perfectly compatible with the wheels.
+There is no requirement of special tires to install alloy wheels.
+Standard tires given by the car manufacturer are perfectly compatible with the wheels.

-No, tubeless tyres are not required for alloy wheels, however they are compatible with alloy wheels.
+No, tubeless tires are not required for alloy wheels, however they are compatible with alloy wheels.

 Is balancing and alignment necessary while installing alloy wheels?